-- Men are significantly more likely than women to be problem gamblers, moderate-risk gamblers and low-risk gamblers. - Conversely, women were significantly more likely to be classified as non-problem gamblers. - People experiencing problem or moderate-risk gambling were most likely to be aged 18-24 or 55-65 years. - People experiencing problem gambling are most likely to be aged between 35 and 44. - People aged 75 or above were least likely to experience problem gambling.^{cxliii} c.
+- Men are significantly more likely than women to be problem gamblers, moderate-risk gamblers and low-risk gamblers. - Conversely, women were significantly more likely to be classified as non-problem gamblers. - People experiencing problem or moderate-risk gambling were most likely to be aged 18-24 or 55-65 years. - People experiencing problem gambling are most likely to be aged between 35 and 44. - People aged 75 or above were least likely to experience problem gambling. cxlii c.
 Young people

 There is also an established link between problem gambling and family violence.
-International research indicates that people who have significant problems with their gambling are more likely than people without gambling problems to be the victims and perpetrators of family violence.
-California among those aged 18-24 years (36 per cent).
-This represents an increase of 25 per cent for both age groups over the last decade. cxlvi
+International research indicates that people who have significant problems with their gambling are more likely than people without gambling problems to be the victims and perpetrators of family violence.cxliii